-At level 5 there is a dedicated Sports Journalism module, JOUR2005, and options to submit sports journalism in JOUR2009 Intermediate Feature Writing and the broadcast submissions as part of JOUR2011 Practical Reporting Skills (2) Part of this includes mobile journalism and live tweeting.
-JOUR2002 Magazine Production enables students to select special interest areas.
-Students keen to develop the sports photography strand can take the optional CMED2003 Digital Photography.
+At level 5 there is a dedicated Sports Journalism module, JOUR2005 and options to submit sports journalism in JOUR2002 Magazine Journalism & Feature Writing and the broadcast submissions as part of JOUR2011 Broadcast & Social Media.
+Part of this includes mobile journalism and live tweeting.
 Students are also able to select a sports outlet for a placement in JOUR2007 Developing your Media Career.

-At level 6 there is enormous scope to develop sports journalism through the Negotiated Project, JOUR3007 Advanced Journalism and with sports coverage on live newsdays in JOUR3016 Live News production (Radio and TV).
-Students are also able to select a sports outlet for JOUR3005 Work Placement
+At level 6 there is enormous scope to develop sports journalism through JOUR3012 Final Project, JOUR3006 Investigative Journalism and Research Skills, JOUR3008 Advanced Digital Production and with sports coverage and content production in JOUR3021 Podcasting and Live News Production.
+Students are also able to select a sports outlet for JOUR3005 Work Placement.

-Photography:
+Entertainment: